-In 1964, thirteen families made a decision to establish a Bible-based church called Westminster Chapel.
-Pastor Wilbur Antisdale led the growing fellowship in a downtown Bellevue rented funeral home.
-By 1969 a chapel and education building were completed as the 500-member church began holding 2 worship services.
-Faced with steady growth, the congregation bought additional land in 1977 and began plans for a new worship center, office and classroom building.
+In 1964, thirteen local families made the decision to establish a Bible-based church called Westminster Chapel.
+Pastor Wilbur Antisdale led the growing fellowship in its very first location: a downtown Bellevue funeral home.
+By 1969, an A-frame chapel and education building were completed at our far-superior current location, where the 500-member church began holding two worship services on Sundays.
+In response to steady growth, the congregation bought additional land in 1977 and began plans for a new worship center, office and classroom building.

 Where did the name ‘Westminster Chapel’ come from?

-Westminster Chapel gets its name from the Westminster Confession.
-This confession was written in 1647 as a way to unify people from different backgrounds around a strong confession of faith.
+Westminster is a reference to the Westminster Confession, written in 1647.
+This historic statement served to unify people from different backgrounds around a strong confession of faith.
 Westminster was founded on a similar vision of including people from a variety of spiritual heritages who held a strong statement of faith in common.

 Today’s church building may not look like the traditional ‘chapel’ of those early years, but Westminster still holds onto roots established in showing generous hospitality, building warm community, and growing to love others like Jesus.